Astrakhan Kremlin: Construction and early history

 The walls of the Astrakhan Kremlin were equipped with prongs the slots of which allowed to fire from handguns against enemies.
 At the top tier, there were machicolations (варницы) —holes through which boiled water or hot tar could be poured on attackers.
 At that time, the fortress's fire-fighting system was considered one of the most modern in all of Russia.

-The construction of Assumption Cathedral, which began in October 1, 1699, was likely the most significant event that was held on the territory of the Astrakhan Kremlin.
+The construction of Assumption Cathedral, which began on October 1, 1699, was likely the most significant event that was held on the territory of the Astrakhan Kremlin.
 Thirty professional stonemasons, led by bondman architect Dorotheos Myakisheva, were invited to undertake the project.
 The construction of the Cathedral lasted almost 12 years.
 During this time, the architects created a temple with a proper cubic form and five domes.
-The exterior of the Cathedral was decorated with molded brick and carved white stone.
+The exterior of the cathedral was decorated with molded brick and carved white stone.
 Windows and dome heads were framed by columns in the Corinthian style, and semicircular arches were filled with paintings depicting biblical scenes.
 Three such arches were arranged on each side of the temple.

 The cathedral was divided into two floors.
 The upper church, dedicated to the Dormition of the Mother of God, is a tall and light-filled temple intended for ceremonial worship during the warm months.
 The lower church is dimly lit and surrounded by the gallery columns.

 In 1710, the bell tower cathedral was constructed under the control of architect Dorothea Myakisheva.
 In addition to bells, the watch was also installed, which created freshness and uniqueness in the city.
 The next two centuries were relatively calm for the Kremlin.
 Its buildings were repaired, rebuilt and renewed.

 Twentieth century

 At the beginning of the 20th century, after the October Revolution, access to the Kremlin's territory was closed.
 It was transformed into a military post, where groups of Red Guards were formed, and the Military Revolutionary Committee was established.

 In January 1918, Astrakhan Kremlin was once again at the center of fateful events, when supporters of Soviet power fought with Astrakhan Cossacks.
 The Cossacks attacked The Red Army, entrenched in the Kremlin, from the roofs of nearby buildings.
 During the battle, the Kremlin suffered serious destruction.
 Miraculously the temples within Kremlin have survived.
 In 1919, the Red Army was reorganized under the leadership of Sergei Kirov to protect the Volga's outfall and to defeat the White Guard troops and foreign interventionists.
-Thus, in the early 20th century the Kremlin retained its military significance and was popularly named as “The Town of Trotsky” (in 1992-1926).
+Thus, in the early 20th century the Kremlin retained its military significance and was popularly named as “The Town of Trotsky” (in 1992–1926).
 Only after the end of World War II was access to the Kremlin reopened.
 At the same time, the Kremlin ceased to serve military purposes.
 In the mid-20th century, significant restoration works were undertaken, saving many buildings that required urgent repairs.